Usain Bolt reached a speed of 27.8 mph at the 2009 World Championships in Berlin. But, what’s the average human athlete running speed?

 African Elephant | 15.5 mph | 27.8 mph | 179.35% |

-Without our smarts, we’d need to outrun predators more often to survive.
-A 2010 study in the Journal of Applied Physiology did a fascinating study on human speed.
-The premise was, humans could reach a top speed of 40 mph by applying greater force with each sprinting step.
-Physiologist Peter Weyand stated:
+Without our smarts, we’d need to outrun predators more frequently to survive.
+A 2010 study in the Journal of Applied Physiology explored the idea that humans could reach a top speed of 40 mph by applying greater force with each sprinting step.
+Physiologist Peter Weyand said:

 “Despite how large the running forces can be, we found that the limbs are capable of applying much greater ground forces than those present during top-speed forward running.”

-As we learned, the formula for speed is the product of stride length and stride rate.
-This is how hard and fast a runner pushes off the ground with each sprinting step.
-For example, an Olympic sprinter can push off one foot creating a total peak force of 1000 pounds.
-While an average person generates 500 to 600 pounds of total peak force.
+Speed comes from the combination of stride length and stride rate.
+This is all about how hard and fast a runner pushes off the ground with each step.
+An Olympic sprinter can generate a total peak force of 1000 pounds with one foot, while an average person creates 500 to 600 pounds of total peak force.

-Just as important, an average person’s foot remains on the ground for 0.12 seconds when sprinting.
-While an Olympic sprinter’s foot remains on the ground for only 0.08 seconds.
-So, the Olympic sprinter will create the 1000 pounds of total peak force at more rapid intervals.
-This then propels the sprinter forward much faster than an average runner.
+An average person’s foot stays on the ground for 0.12 seconds when sprinting, compared to an Olympic sprinter’s 0.08 seconds.
+The sprinter generates 1000 pounds of total peak force at faster intervals, propelling them forward much quicker than the average runner.

-This greater generated force is even more important when a sprinter starts a race.
-Because a sprinter needs to go from standstill to full speed as quickly as possible.
+This greater force is crucial when sprinters start a race, as they need to go from a standstill to full speed as quickly as possible.

 How to make an Olympic sprinter even faster?

-The glaring answer is to improve how fast muscle fibers contract and relax.
-You can magnify the forward running force without increasing ground contact time.
-For example, decrease the 0.08 seconds each foot remains on the ground.
-At the same time, a quicker contraction leads to a greater generated force.
+The key is to increase the amount of force a sprinter applies to the ground without lengthening ground contact time.
+This is tricky in short sprints because minimizing ground contact time is essential.
+The obvious solution is to enhance how fast muscle fibers contract and relax, allowing for greater forward force without increasing ground contact time.
+For example, reduce the 0.08 seconds each foot remains on the ground and, at the same time, achieve quicker contractions to generate greater force.

-As a result, the total outputted force increases in a 100-meter run.
-The runner can generate their peak force in more instances.
-And this is why physiologist Peter Weyand believes humans can reach a speed of 40 mph.
-He stated the following:
+As a result, the total force output increases in a 100-meter run.
+The runner can generate their peak force more frequently.
+This is why physiologist Peter Weyand believes humans can reach a speed of 40 mph.
+He stated:

 “If you just find a way to rev up those contractile fibers for the muscle, then everything else from human biology and gait would allow us to be that fast…”

-Usain’s large body mass requires him to do more work than a shorter sprinter to reach top speed.
-But his ability to exert greater force with each step, allows him to outrun shorter sprinters.
-Because again, sprinting comes down to who can generate the most force in the least time.
+Usain’s imposing body mass means he has to work harder than a smaller sprinter to hit top speed.
+But thanks to his ability to generate more force with each stride, he leaves shorter sprinters in the dust.
+At the end of the day, sprinting is all about who can produce the most force in the shortest amount of time.

-To illustrate, below are 10-meter segment splits from one of Usain’s top races.
-He ran the 100-meter race in a blistering 9.69 seconds at the Beijing Olympics.
+Check out these 10-meter segment splits from one of Usain’s legendary races, where he completed the 100-meter sprint in a jaw-dropping 9.69 seconds at the Beijing Olympics:

 Race Segments (meters) | Time (seconds) |